Modified Quantum Wheatstone Bridge based on current circulation: Conclusion

 We have investigated a minimal fermionic system designed to detect an unknown hopping rate between two sites by analyzing current circulation.
 The device leverages the principle of geometric asymmetry, which plays a crucial role in generating circulating currents within the system.
 By exploiting the connection between the additional energy degeneracy point (AEDP) and the direction of current circulation, we establish a sensitive mechanism for parameter estimation.

 Our analysis begins in the low-temperature, low-bias regime, where the chemical potentials of the baths are aligned near the degenerate energy level.
-In this regime, we identify a balanced Wheatstone bridge condition, marked by the reversal of direction of the circulating currents.
+In this regime, a balanced Wheatstone bridge condition is identified, marked by the reversal of direction of the circulating currents.
 This reversal provides a direct and robust signature for determining the unknown hopping strength, without requiring measurement of the absolute magnitude of the current, a feature that may significantly simplify experimental implementation.
-We further explore the impact of environmental interactions, including dephasing and particle losses, which are inevitable in realistic setups.
-Our results indicate that the device maintains functionality under moderate to strong environmental influences, demonstrating the robustness of the detection scheme.
+We further explore the impact of {random fixed parameter fluctuations}, environmental interactions, including dephasing and particle losses, which are inevitable in realistic setups.
+Our results indicate that the device maintains functionality under moderate to strong { random fluctuations as well as} environmental influences, demonstrating the robustness of the detection scheme.
 However, for extremely strong environmental perturbations, the CC is suppressed, and the device loses its ability to reliably detect the unknown parameter.
-Beyond the idealized regime, we examine the general operating conditions, without restrictions on voltage or temperature.
+Beyond the idealized regime, general operating conditions are also probed, without restrictions on voltage or temperature.
 Remarkably, the device continues to function effectively for moderate value of voltage and temperature, highlighting its practical applicability in realistic experimental scenarios \cite{exp_same_PhysRevX.7.031001,exp_same_2}.
+Our results are further supported by the QFI analysis, which interestingly also shows that in the immediate vicinity of the AEDP, the coherence contribution to the QFI rises sharply, while the population contribution correspondingly drops.
 This underscores the significance of geometric asymmetry as a design principle, which can be harnessed to enhance the sensitivity and robustness of quantum metrology devices.
 However, when the applied voltage becomes too large, contributions from other energy channels dominate over the AEDP channel, reducing the effectiveness of the device.
 Importantly, the concept presented here is generalizable.
-While we focus on a simple fermionic system, the principles of asymmetry-induced current circulation and the use of local current reversals can potentially be extended to spin systems, bosonic lattices, or more complex interacting systems, opening avenues for broader applications in quantum sensing and precision measurement \cite{review_quantum_sensing_RevModPhys.89.035002}.
+While this study focuses on a simple fermionic system, the principles of asymmetry-induced current circulation and the use of local current reversals can potentially be extended to spin systems, bosonic lattices, or more complex interacting systems, opening avenues for broader applications in quantum sensing and precision measurement \cite{review_quantum_sensing_RevModPhys.89.035002}. { Though temperature does not directly influence AEDPs in the Hamiltonian, it does influence them indirectly by affecting the broadening of the energy levels.
+As such, temperature determination by studying CC may be possible in a future study}.
 In summary, our study demonstrates that geometric asymmetry, combined with CC, provides a powerful and experimentally accessible tool for parameter estimation in finite quantum systems, even in the presence of environmental disturbances.
 These insights can guide the design of robust metrological devices and inspire future explorations into symmetry-driven sensing protocols across diverse quantum platforms.